Have a question? Check below to see if we have answered it.

 To enroll in courses, you have to be an admitted Tech student.
 In order for a postdoc to enroll, they must first apply to become a non-degree seeking student using the procedure detailed on the Georgia Tech Undergraduate Admission website.

 International scholars holding J1 exchange visitor visas usually cannot take classes, because that's one of the terms of the exchange visitor program on campus.

 Where do I get training to handle animals as a part of my research?

 - Visit the Institutional Animal Care and Use Committee (IACUC) website.

-- Go the “Required Training” section, and click on the Online CITI Training Course link.
+- Go the “Required Training” section, and click on the CITI Program logo image.
 This takes you to the CITI website where you can complete training modules.

 - Go to the forms section of the IACUC website, and download the appropriate form (usually “IACUC Amendment to Add or Delete Personnel on Protocol”).
 Each form details which CITI training modules you are required to complete.
 Once you’ve finished the training modules, your PI will submit that form to IACUC.

-- If you have any questions, the IACUC contacts are listed here.
+- If you have any questions, contact the IACUC.

 We're planning to video tape sessions in the future.
-Meanwhile, we've compiled a page of online videos and webinars from Tech and other organizations here.
+Meanwhile, we've compiled a page of online videos and webinars from Tech and other organizations.

-The only campuswide source of travel funds for postdocs are the Georgia Tech Postdoctoral Research Symposium awards.
+The only campus-wide source of travel funds for postdocs is the Georgia Tech Postdoctoral Research Symposium awards.